 Value €7.5 billion

-Acting as Co-arranger and financial lead advisor to the deal, Alantra Credit Portfolio Advisors International, a leading global investment bank and asset management firm, is pleased to announce that its client, Eurobank Ergasias S.A. (“Eurobank”), has completed its second public NPL securitization in the Greek market, Project Cairo.
+Athens – Acting as Co-arranger and financial lead advisor to the deal, Alantra Corporate Portfolio Advisors International, a leading global investment bank and asset management firm, is pleased to announce that its client, Eurobank Ergasias S.A. (“Eurobank”), has now closed its second public NPL securitization in Greek market, Project Cairo.

 Project Cairo, the largest Greek NPL securitisation to-date, with the total GBV of €7.5bn is comprised of non-performing multi-asset loans at varying stages of restructuring and enforcement processes.
 This is also the first securitisation that is enrolled to the Hellenic Asset Protection Scheme (“Hercules”), the Greek government guarantee scheme, for the amount of €2.4bn.